Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 #### `jump`
 This instruction can be used to make absolute or relative jumps to different parts in the program.
-It will not save the current value of the program counter in the link register.
+It will not save the current value of the program counter to the link register.
 |31-28                           | 27-26                 |25                  |24-0      |
 |--------------------------------|-----------------------|--------------------|----------|
 |[Condition](#instruction-format)| 00                    |Immidiate Offset Enable Bit|Parameters|